tailcallhq/tailcallhq.github.io/docs/graphql-config-generation.md

         :::

     **Preset**: We've applied only one tuning parameter for the configuration. let's understand it in short.
-        -  We've set `mergeType` to `1.0`, which basically tells config generator to merge any two GraphQL types that are exactly similar.
+        -  We've set [mergeType](graphql-config-generation.md#mergetype) to `1.0`, which basically tells config generator to merge any two GraphQL types that are exactly similar.

-        if you're interested in understanding preset's in detail head over to this section.
+            if you're interested in understanding preset's in detail head over to [preset](graphql-config-generation.md#understanding-presets) section.
-        **TODO: Add Linkage to Preset Detail Section**

     **Output**: Specifies where and in what format the output data should be saved.
         - **path**: Defines the output file path (in above example, it's `./jsonplaceholder.graphql`).